vladlpavlov/persidict/README.md

     >>> len(new_dict) == 6

-The length is 6, because the dictionary was already stored on a disk (the "my_folder" directory contained 6 pickle files).
+The length is 6, because the dictionary was already stored on a disk in the "my_folder" directory, which contained 6 pickle files.

 Technically, `FileDirDict` saves its content in a folder on a local disk.
 But you can share this folder with other machines